zimfv/Noncentroid/README.md

 Let's call that the pairwise squared deviations of points (PSDP).

 The problem is to find $A$, s.t.
-PSDP value be minimal.
+PSDP value be minimal:

 $$
     F(A, D, w)\to_A\min